Actindo-AG/Documentation/PIM/API/04_EntityData.md

     }

-## Get a list of attributes in an attribute set
+## List attributes in attribute set

 Get a list of all attributes contained in an attribute set.
 If desired, you can also set filters.